watson-developer-cloud/node-sdk/README.md

 });
 ```
 This example fails because you did not provide a username and password and
-the wrapper will not look into Bluemix for these values.
+the library will not look into Bluemix for these values.

 ## Unauthenticated requests
-By default, the wrapper tries to use Basic Auth and will ask for `api_key` or `username` and `password` and send an `Authorization: Basic XXXXXXX`.
+By default, the library tries to use Basic Auth and will ask for `api_key` or `username` and `password` and send an `Authorization: Basic XXXXXXX`.
 You can avoid this by using:

 `use_unauthenticated`.